M20190649/master-thesis-code/NOTES.md

 * Fixed many bugs in the rerouting
 * Make sure dynamic rerouting also checks the newly inserted vehicles if they are spawned within a zone

+# 16.03.2020

+* Awesome meeting with Sandro!!!
+* He was super impressed by my progress and what I have achieved <333
+* Got an email from TU Berlin with information about the Corona situation and the consequences for students

+**Due to closed libraries every deadline for any thesis will be extended for one month 🎉**